ArmaghanSarvar/STAT545B-Assignments/README.md

 ## Assignment B-2:
 In this assignment, the function implemented in the previous milestone has been wrapped into an R package.
+The detailed documentation of this package has been provided in the `Stat545ArmaghanSarvar` folder.

 ## If you want to extend/ improve the code
 * Make a new branch